 Now you can remove the damaged or broken cable.

-Now, make sure that you have a secure cable loop on the bottom end of the new cable, ready to be hooked into the bottom bracket.
+Now, ensure that you have a secure cable loop on the bottom end of the new cable, ready to be hooked into the bottom bracket.

 Feed the cable through the end of the pully, carefully replacing it exactly as the previous one was configured.